anerip98/object-detection-ssl/README.md

-# Course Project for Deep Learning - Spring 2022 at NYU
+# VICReg and FasterRCNN for Object Detection (Self Supervised Learning)

 This is the code repository for object detection using self supervised methods - VICReg and FasterRCNN/DETR.
 This work was done for the Deep Learning Spring'22 course at NYU.